Dugong: Anatomy and morphology

 An adult's length rarely exceeds 3 m.
 An individual this long is expected to weigh around 420 kg.
 Weight in adults is typically more than 250 kg and less than 900 kg.
 The largest individual recorded was 4.06 m long and weighed 1016 kg, and was found off the Saurashtra coast of west India.
 Females tend to be larger than males.

+The body is sparsely covered in short hair, a common feature among sirenians which may allow for tactile interpretation of their environment.
+These hairs are most developed around the mouth, which has a large horseshoe-shaped upper lip forming a highly mobile muzzle.
+This muscular upper lip aids the dugong in foraging.